etoosamoe/eto-app/README.md

 # Monitoring

+## Healthcheck
 Backend has `/healthcheck` endpoint which returns status-code `200`.

+## Sentry
+You can add Sentry DSN as `SENTRY_DSN` env. variable, e.g. `SENTRY_DSN="https://<dsn>.ingest.sentry.io/<id>"`.

+## Metrics
 Prometheus-like metrics endpoint:
 WIP

 # Endpoints

 `/flaky` — this API enpoint will raise an 500 error sometimes.
 Default probability is 0.1 which means 10% of all requests.
-It can be modified by `FLAKY_ERROR_PROBABILITY` env. variable.
+It can be modified by `FLAKY_ERROR_PROBABILITY` env. variable. e.g. if probability=1 every request to /flaky endpoint will raise an error.